 Niinohama ‘s non-touristy beach has brought the reputation of the Chugoku region closer to the eyes of surfers worldwide.
 This is one of the finest beaches in Japan with deep blue sea and moderate waves.
 The peak season runs from June to mid-August, where local visitors enjoy swimming and surfing.
 Public facilities such as shower stalls, parking lots, and camping grounds are available for surfers to rinse off and relax after riding the waves.

-Kaifu River Mouth, Kochi – Shikoku
+Kaifu River Mouth, Tokushima – Shikoku

-Kaifu is one of the most sought-after surfing spots in Kochi with an extensive range of points, river mouths, and beach breaks.
+Kaifu is one of the most sought-after surfing spots in Tokushima with an extensive range of points, river mouths, and beach breaks.
 Amongst these areas, the abrasive river mouths are the best choice to go off before the typhoon season comes.
 Make sure you don’t miss the cranking waves at Kaifu when visiting Japan!